2021-Spring-Cohort/module-3-mastery-blog-exercise/README.md

 If the project is not complete or not pushed up to GitHub at that time it will be evaluated as an _Incomplete_ project.

 This is a Pass/Fail assignment, the assignment will be considered passing if it meets the following criteria:

 - Uses Git and GitHub to push complete assignment to GitHub before due date.
+(Not making any pushes will result in an incomplete grade.)
 - The code compiles.
 (No red squiggly underlines!)
+(Code that doesn't compile will result in a Fail)
 - The provided integration tests still pass.
 - All existing request endpoints are still reachable through the browser.
 - All three of the required tasks are complete.